-Mohamed Adhikari is Associate Professor of Historical Studies at the University of Cape Town.
+Prof. Adhikari is a Professor of Historical Studies at the University of Cape Town.
 His teaching has focused on African, South African and economic history, and more recently on African genocide and its racial elements.
-His scholarship focuses on racial identity in South Africa’s coloured society and colonialism and genocide.
+His scholarship focuses on racial identity in South Africa’s coloured society and settler colonialism and genocide.
+He has published prolifically in this area.

-June Bam PhD.M.Ed.B.Ed.
+Dr. Bam (PhD.M.Ed.B.Ed.
 HDE.
-BA.
-She is based at African Studies, UCT, where she leads the Precolonial Research Project and teaches the MA degree on Critical Issues in Heritage, Problematising African Studies and Decolonial Theory.
+BA.)is based at African Studies, UCT, where she leads the Precolonial Research Project and teaches the MA degree on Critical Issues in Heritage, Problematising African Studies and Decolonial Theory.
 She grew up on the Cape Flats with a strong maternal indigenous Khoi identity and held a Visiting Research Fellowship for a number of years at the Institute for the Public Understanding of the Past with York University (UK) and for a short term in Archive and Public Culture at UCT.
 June headed the first national South African History Project within South Africa's post-apartheid Education Ministry (2001 - 2004), which won the UNESCO Peace Education Prize in 2008 with the Institute for Justice and Reconciliation.
 Currently, first appointed chair of the first Cape Town Museum, she has worked widely nationally and internationally in heritage and history education, including at a number of leading museums.